rachanahegde/python-pro-bootcamp-advanced-projects/README.md

 This project involved learning about data exploration with Pandas by analysing the post-university salaries of graduates by major.
 Topics covered include cleaning data, selecting columns/rows/cells, sorting data and grouping data by category.

 <h2> Day 72: Data Visualisation with Matplotlib: Programming Languages </h2>
-This project involved analysing the popularity of different programming languages over time using the tags on Stack Overflow posts...
+This project involved analysing the popularity of different programming languages over time using the tags on Stack Overflow posts.
+During this project I learned about visualising data and creating charts with Matplotlib, how to pivot, group and manipulate my data with Pandas, working with timestamps and time-series data, and how to style and customise a line chart.